MichaelMCoates/Greenhouse/docs/component-hierarchy.md

 ---
 **UserBarContainer**
    - SignUp
-   - SignIn
+   - LogIn
    - UserDropDown

    UserBar will either display Sign Up/Sign In buttons if there is no current user, or the user's username with a UserDropDown displayed on click.

-   When a user clicks on the Sign Up or Sign In buttons, it dispatches the addContentToModal action with the SignUp or SignIn components, which renders a SignUp or SignIn modal on top of the page.
+   When a user clicks on the Sign Up or Sign In buttons, it dispatches the addContentToModal action with the SignUp or LogIn components, which renders a SignUp or LogIn modal on top of the page.

    The UserDropDown contains links to a user's created campaigns, contributions, profile, and settings.
 It also allows the user to log out.